seinecle/mk99/docs/generated-slides/subdir/data-science-machine-learning-artificial-intelligence_temp_slides.md

 == !
 More recent representations of the steps in data processing have been suggested, making room for the role of ((data visualization)):

--> see https://image.slidesharecdn.com/datavisualizationforbusiness-141017095602-conversion-gate01/95/data-visualization-for-business-13-638.jpg?cb=1414060400[the information design process by Ben Fry] ((("Fry, Ben"))) and this http://blogger.ghostweather.com/2013/11/data-vis-consulting-advice-for-newbies.html[data visualization workflow by Moritz Stefaner] ((("Stefaner, Moritz"))):
+-> see https://image.slidesharecdn.com/datavisualizationforbusiness-141017095602-conversion-gate01/95/data-visualization-for-business-13-638.jpg?cb=1414060400[the information design process by Ben Fry]((("Fry, Ben"))) and this http://blogger.ghostweather.com/2013/11/data-vis-consulting-advice-for-newbies.html[data visualization workflow by Moritz Stefaner]((("Stefaner, Moritz"))):

 == !
 [.stretch]
-image::stefaner.png[align="center", title="data visualization workflow by Moritz Stefaner", width=500, book="keep"][pdfwidth="90%",
+image::stefaner.png[pdfwidth="90%", align="center", title="data visualization workflow by Moritz Stefaner", width=500, book="keep"]
 == !